kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 If any of the magnitudes are greater than zero, then an eclipse is visible to the observer, and the exact timing can be fine-tuned using a search for start, end, and peak.
 Trail Sense uses binary search to find these times.
 The following assumptions can be made to constrain the search:

 - Eclipse is not visible at minTime or maxTime
-- Eclipse is visible at eclipseTime (this is the known visible time we determined earlier)
+- Eclipse is visible at eclipseTime (this is the known visible time that was determined earlier)

 <code>function isEclipseVisible(time):
     if sun is set: